Prathik-mishra/LowLevelDesignPattern/README.md

 The Decorator Pattern attaches additional responsibilities to an object dynamically.
 This pattern is useful for adding functionalities to objects without altering their structure, promoting adherence to the Open/Closed Principle.

-## Contributing

-We welcome contributions!
-If you have any suggestions, bug fixes, or new patterns to add, please fork the repository and create a pull request.
-Please ensure that your contributions adhere to the coding standards and practices outlined in this repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-This template can be customized based on specific requirements and the level of detail you'd like to include in each section.